U.S. companies decry Trump action on transgender student rights

-NEW YORK U.S. companies led by tech firms Yahoo Inc (YHOO.O), Apple Inc (AAPL.O) and Microsoft Corp (MSFT.O) criticized the Trump administration's decision to revoke Obama administration guidance that allowed transgender public school students to use the bathroom of their choice.
+NEW YORK Feb 23 U.S. companies led by tech firms Yahoo Inc, Apple Inc and Microsoft Corp criticized the Trump administration's decision to revoke Obama administration guidance that allowed transgender public school students to use the bathroom of their choice.

 Their statements evoked the opposition expressed by many businesses last year when the state of North Carolina passed a law that forces transgender people to use public restrooms matching their gender assigned at birth.